luishann/sk.in/deliverables/iteration_02.plan.md

 * ALL of us will be developing in the front end and back end, the division of responsibilities is meant to indicate who is effectively in "charge" of these areas of development in that they research the most heavily in that direction, and the rest of us turn to them for help in dealing with difficult aspects of the code. *

 **Front-end Developers:**
-- Shannon, Radhika
+Shannon, Radhika
--> Be the "expertise", in that you help the rest of the team with any questions they have with regards to front end development
+- Be the "expertise", in that you help the rest of the team with any questions they have with regards to front end development
--> Responsible for ensuring that all front-end aspects work (even those made by other people), i.e. testing
+- Responsible for ensuring that all front-end aspects work (even those made by other people), i.e. testing

 **Back-end Developers:**
-- Nikita, Sara, John
+Nikita, Sara, John
--> In charge of back-end code design (i.e. CRC cards level) -> Optimize and structure backend code to ensure that everyone can understand and follow it -> Test all back-end code
+- In charge of back-end code design (i.e. CRC cards level)
+- Optimize and structure backend code to ensure that everyone can understand and follow it
+- Test all back-end code

 **Communication Editor:**
-- Anisha
+Anisha
--> Write up plan and review files
+- Write up plan and review files
--> Proof read all written work, including comments, documentation, and minutes -> Copy editor for all oral communication
+- Proof read all written work, including comments, documentation, and minutes
+- Copy editor for all oral communication

 **TA Liaison:**
-- Nikita
+Nikita
--> Ensure communication with our TA
+- Ensure communication with our TA
--> Plan meetings with TA / attend office hours and tutorials -> Provide feedback from TA to the rest of the team
+- Plan meetings with TA / attend office hours and tutorials
+- Provide feedback from TA to the rest of the team

 **Researcher:**
-- Sebastian
+Sebastian
--> Go-to person for information about new areas of development -> Finds relevant tutorials to help us learn new topics -> Researches for the application itself (i.e. where to find skin care product list)
+- Go-to person for information about new areas of development
+- Finds relevant tutorials to help us learn new topics
+- Researches for the application itself (i.e. where to find skin care product list)

 #### Events

-Hold a meeting in which we assign specific tasks on Trello to individuals/groups on October 26 and again on November 1.
+- Hold a meeting in which we assign specific tasks on Trello to individuals/groups on October 26 and again on November 1.

-Most of the these tasks should be finished by November 6.
+- Most of the these tasks should be finished by November 6.

-Online "standing" Skype meeting on November 6 to see how far along we are on your mini-deadline tasks, reassign people who are done onto future tasks or help people who are struggling to finish.
+- Online "standing" Skype meeting on November 6 to see how far along we are on your mini-deadline tasks, reassign people who are done onto future tasks or help people who are struggling to finish.

-Meet on November 7th or 8th for a in-person meeting.
+- Meet on November 7th or 8th for a in-person meeting.
 Purpose is to discuss problems encountered during the "first priority" tasks that should be completed by this date.
 Secondly, to learn from the people in different areas of expertise about how to interact with their code (ex.
 John about DAO, Sebastian about server, etc).
 Finally, to code in teams for the next set of priority issues.

-TA Feedback Meeting on November 10 or November 11, after which we will hold our own meeting to discuss any changes that may need to take place, and to check the final phase of tasks that must be completed before the review meeting and the video making meeting.
+- TA Feedback Meeting on November 10 or November 11, after which we will hold our own meeting to discuss any changes that may need to take place, and to check the final phase of tasks that must be completed before the review meeting and the video making meeting.

-Review meeting and Video making meeting within November 12 to November 14, dependant on when the majority of people can make it.
+- Review meeting and Video making meeting within November 12 to November 14, dependant on when the majority of people can make it.
 May require multiple small meetings either in person or on Skype before a final large meeting in person.
 Complete interation_02.review.md and record the video.

 #### Artifacts

 **TRELLO Board**
 https://trello.com/b/9vpWgPMC/csc301
--> to keep track of whose working on which part
+- to keep track of whose working on which part
--> the state of each feature (working, testing, etc) -> a checklist within each feature of things that have or have not been implemented -> used to implement an agile development environment -> discussing as a group which items are the most important in that they are needed by a large number of other features or items, or that they are core to the purpose of the app
+- the state of each feature (working, testing, etc)
+- a checklist within each feature of things that have or have not been implemented
+- used to implement an agile development environment
+- discussing as a group which items are the most important in that they are needed by a large number of other features or items, or that they are core to the purpose of the app
--> assigning to team members firstly on a volunteer basis, but taking experience into account, and ensuring that we all have an even distribution of the workload
+- assigning to team members firstly on a volunteer basis, but taking experience into account, and ensuring that we all have an even distribution of the workload
--> creating small deadlines by which the number one priority tasks must be done, and at that point choosing the number two priority tasks to be implemented next
+- creating small deadlines by which the number one priority tasks must be done, and at that point choosing the number two priority tasks to be implemented next

 **Slack**
 https://csc301teamgroup.slack.com/
 Email:
 Password:
--> to talk to the teams responsible for different features separately -> to hold group discussions with everyone (to arrange meetings, discuss TA remarks) -> used to ensure all communication is facilitated in a public (within the group) environment, while organizing different topics in different places
+- to talk to the teams responsible for different features separately
+- to hold group discussions with everyone (to arrange meetings, discuss TA remarks)
+- used to ensure all communication is facilitated in a public (within the group) environment, while organizing different topics in different places

 **Doodle Polls**
--> determine the best times to facilitate in-person meetings -> organized and structured, instead of a listing of availability in a group chat -> ensures that "majority wins", whenever the most number of people are free is when these meetings will be held
+- determine the best times to facilitate in-person meetings
+- organized and structured, instead of a listing of availability in a group chat
+- ensures that "majority wins", whenever the most number of people are free is when these meetings will be held

 ## Product